ElijaRock/git-guide/README.md

 The following paragraphs explain how to access a bash *shell* from your operating system.
 A shell runs inside of your terminal emulator and is what you interface with when typing out commands.

-On a Windows computer you can search for "powershell" (don't run as administrator this time) and type `wsl` followed by the enter key.
-If the command hangs or is not found, that means you haven't set up WSL correctly and you must go back to the previous step to try again.
+On a Windows computer you can search for "PowerShell" without running as administrator, and type `wsl` followed by the enter key.
+If the command hangs or isn't found, that means you haven't set up the Windows Subsystem for Linux correctly and you must go back to the previous step to try again.

 On MacOS search for the "terminal" app.
+On Windows search for the "Ubuntu" app.

-On Ubuntu search for "terminal".
+On Ubuntu search for the "terminal" app.

 When you first open your terminal emulator, there might be a message at the top.
 Below that message you should see your computer's username followed by a special symbol, usually a dollar sign.
 In my case, it looks like this: